Derwin James: Professional career

+Pre-draft

 On December 5, 2017, James released a statement through his Instagram account that announced his decision to forgo his remaining eligibility and enter the 2018 NFL Draft.
 As a result of his decision, he also chose to skip the 2017 Independence Bowl.
 James attended the NFL Scouting Combine in Indianapolis and completed the majority of combine drills, but opted to skip the short shuttle and three-cone drill.
 His combine performance impressed scouts and draft experts as he finished third among all defensive backs in the bench press and ninth among all safeties in the 40-yard dash.
 He also finished fifth among all defensive backs in the broad jump and sixth in the vertical.

 On March 20, 2018, James participated at Florida State's pro day, but opted to stand on his combine numbers and only ran the short shuttle, three-cone drill, and positional drills.
 James also attended pre-draft visits with the Green Bay Packers and Tampa Bay Buccaneers, but reportedly declined to attend a private workout with the Buccaneers who held the 12th overall pick.
 At the conclusion of the pre-draft process, James was projected to be a first round pick by NFL draft experts and scouts.
 He was expected to be one of the first 15 players drafted.
 He was ranked the top free safety prospect in the draft by DraftScout.com and was ranked the second best safety by NFL analyst Mike Mayock and Sports Illustrated.
+NFL analyst Mel Kiper Jr. ranked him as the top safety in the draft and fourth overall prospect in his big board.

+2018 season

-The Los Angeles Chargers selected James in the first round (17th overall) in the 2018 NFL Draft.
+The Los Angeles Chargers selected James in the first round (17th overall) of the 2018 NFL draft.
 James was the second safety drafted in 2018, behind Alabama safety Minkah Fitzpatrick (11th overall, Miami Dolphins).

-On June 1, 2018, the Los Angeles Chargers signed James to a fully guaranteed four-year, $12.38 million contract that includes a signing bonus of $7.09 million.
+On June 1, 2018, the Chargers signed James to a fully guaranteed four–year, $12.38 million contract that includes an initial signing bonus of $7.09 million.